platformsh/platformsh-docs/docs/src/guides/symfony/local/_index.md

 You can achieve this through various approaches.
 Each of these examples:

-- Creates a local development environment for a Symfony site.
+- Creates a local development environment for a Symfony site using [Symfony Server](https://symfony.com/doc/current/setup/symfony_server.html)
 - Syncs data from the active Platform.sh environment where team review takes place.
 - Commits aspects of that local development method to the project so collaborators can replicate configuration to contribute.